 The Capitol Symphonic Winds was organized in January of 1992 to provide an outlet for University of Hartford musicians who were not music majors to perform with community musicians in a high quality wind ensemble.
 The Capitol Symphonic Winds ensemble also provided opportunities for Hartt students to get experience as band managers and student conductors.
 Since its founding in 1992, the ensemble has performed two concerts a year at the University of Hartford.

 In December of 1992, the band participated in the First Night festivities in downtown Hartford.
 Since that time the band has played numerous outreach concerts at public and private high and middle schools in Connecticut.
 In 1996 it performed with the Quantico Marine Band.
 In 2004 it performed at the Connecticut Music Educators Conference.
-It has also premiered several new works, including one composed by one of its members.
+It has also premiered several new works.

 The members of the band have come from all walks of life including students, music and non-music educators,